Massage Therapist, #33800

 Owner of Essential Body Therapy

 Sandy specializes in Sport Massage.
-She will address specific injuries/challenges through a combination of deep tissue compressions and passive stretching (based on Thai Massage), while clients are primarily clothed.
+She will address specific injuries/challenges through a combination of deep tissue compressions and passive stretching (based on Thai Massage).
 The focus is on specific muscle tissue mobilization/structural shifts rather than a full-body sensory or pampering experience as is typically offered with a standard spa-style massage.

 She designs her sessions to help clients: